 A free press is an independent press.
 Scotland’s press is not independent.

-That alone shackles how it can respond to rights and wrongs.
+That alone determines how it can respond to rights and wrongs.
 A truly independent press isn’t subordinate to power and authority.
-And that includes the JK Rowlings of this world and BBC Scotland’s flaky news department, filled with ex-Scottish newspaper journalists and governed by BBC London.
+And that includes BBC Scotland’s news department, filled with ex-Scottish newspaper journalists and governed by BBC London.

-If the Scottish press and its broadcasting outlets BBC and STV had any real integrity, any scruples beyond keeping an eye on their contracts and salaries and advertisers happy they would jettison Westminster orthodoxy to the seas.
+If the Scottish press and its broadcasting outlets BBC and STV had any real integrity, any scruples, beyond keeping an eye on their contracts and salaries and advertisers happy, they would jettison Westminster power.

-If Scotland’s press want to help create a free and democratic society it better begin participating now before their newspapers collapse for lack of readers, held in contempt, supplanted by the Internet.
-Time and our tolerance are fast running out.
+If Scotland’s press want to help create a free, democratic society it better begin participating now before their newspapers collapse for lack of readers, held in contempt, by the populace, and ultimately supplanted by the Internet.

-NOTE: This is a companion piece to ‘The Shame of the Press’: https://wp.me/p4fd9j-dC
+NOTE This is a short companion piece to ‘The Shame of the Press’: https://wp.me/p4fd9j-dC